Can Medicare Advantage Plans Deny Enrollment?

 compare medicare advantage plans

-Instances Where Medicare Advantage Plans Can Deny Enrollment
+Instances Where Medicare Advantage Plans May Deny Enrollment

-Understanding these pitfalls is key to ensuring a seamless enrollment process.
+Understanding these potential pitfalls could be key to ensuring a seamless enrollment process.

 Late Enrollment Penalties